9-8-7-6/cs-notes/parallel programming/part 3: gpu programming.md

     1.  **Threads** are grouped into **Thread Blocks**.
     2. A Kernel launch creates a **Grid** of thread blocks.
 *   **Thread block** is a collection of threads run on a single SM.
-*   kernelFunc<<<numBlocks, threadsPerBlock, sharedMemSize, streamID>>>(), numBlocks at the first value in angle brackets means number of thread blocks in the grid, the second value means the numbers of number of threads per block.
+*   kernelFunc<<<numBlocks, threadsPerBlock, sharedMemSize, streamID>>>();, numBlocks at the first value in angle brackets means number of thread blocks in the grid, the second value means the number of threads per block.
 *   A grid is the collection of thread block started by a kernel.
 *   **ThreadIdx.[x y z]**: the rank or index of the thread in its thread block.
 *   **BlockIdx.[x y z]**: block index within the grid.
 *   **BlockDim.[x y z]**: the number of threads in each block.
 *   **GridDim.[x y z]**: the number of blocks in each grid.
 *   **Index = threadIdx.x + blockIdx.x * blockDim.x**
-*   The index of threads and blocks can be denoted by a 3 dimensional struct, dim3 defined in vector_types.h, struct dim3 {x; y; z;};
+*   The index of threads and blocks can be denoted by a 3-dimensional struct, dim3 defined in vector_types.h, struct dim3 {x; y; z;};

 #### 4. Function Qualifiers